-Fortune Green and West Hampstead Neighbourhood Forum objected to the proposal as follows: Fortune Green and West Hampstead NDF objects to this application to increase clutter on Camden's pavements and while we have no official influence on this particular application, we would like to support Camden citizens who want to protect their neighbourhoods and their pavements.
-Metropolitan Police - Designing Out Crime Officer objects to the proposal due to the positioning of the hub in a high risk crime location; the lack of required information; and the proposition to supply a controlled medicine to the public.
-High Crime Location The policing ward of Holborn and Covent Garden does see a high crime rate in comparison to other areas of the capital.
-This is in part due to the large number of tourists and students within this locality.
-Opportunistic thieves will operate around these areas looking to commit theft of mobile phones, purses, wallets etc. The close vicinity is a partial High Street setting with commercial and • business on ground floor including a hotel a few feet away.
-The businesses will provide good natural surveillance during opening hours but this will diminish overnight.
+- The proposed location sits opposite Camden Market, a popular venue for Camden's famous nighttime economy.
+Due to the venue opposite a large number of persons are in this area which often brings opportunists looking to commit theft of mobile phones, purses, wallets etc. This is also an active area for drug dealing. - The close vicinity is a High Street setting with commercial and business on ground floor.
+This will serve good natural surveillance during opening hours but this will diminish overnight.
 This could invite a more antisocial element within the later hours of the day and into the night.
 What the crime figures do not account for are the intel reports regarding drug dealing around the area.
 It is felt that the free calls, WI-FI and a free charging facility can and will benefit the local drug trade.
-It is recommended that the charging elements be disabled on this device if the application is successful.
-Summary of I have seen the objections to the advertising screens in respect of their consultation size and ability to distract.
-The orientation of the large screen should be responses considered and whether it could be used as a concealment opportunity.
+It is recommended that the charging elements be disabled on this device if the application is successful. - I have seen the objections to the advertising screens in respect of their size and ability to distract.
+The orientation of the large screen should be considered and whether it could be used as a concealment opportunity.
 Theft from the person is already a problem for this area and this could exacerbate the issue.
-It is also recommended that the screen be dimmed or switched off during certain hours overnight to reduce the risk of distraction to drivers/cvclists.
-Bicvcle enabled theft is high around Camden and with the position of the device close to the road this could make users phones vulnerable to theft.
-CCTV operation and storage needs further clarity.
+It is also recommended that the screen be dimmed or switched off during certain hours overnight to reduce the risk of distraction to drivers/cyclists.
+Bicycle enabled theft is high around Camden and with the position of the device close to the road this could make users phones vulnerable to theft. - CCTV operation and storage needs further clarity.
 From review of the submitted documents CCTV is only triggered if emergency services are called, this won't record theft/snatches/robberies of mobile phones that will be on display while the owner is charging their phone.
 This needs to be reviewed.
 It is recommended that CCTV be on from day one.
 It would also be of benefit that a camera with viewing panel be visible on the panel to alert the users if someone is approaching them from behind.
 Visual markings on the pavement for where to stand and await use may also be of benefit.

-Lack of management practice information Absence of a suitable ASB management plan. • Unaware of any information sharing agreement with the Met Police (that • would allow the police to communicate to the public in the way described in the submitted Design Management and Operational Statement).
-Unaware of any safety protocol agreements in place with the Met Police, London Ambulance Service or London Fire Brigade (and as such, it is unclear how the 999 Emergency button would operate).
-Further details are required on the automatic triggers (such as, restriction of Wi-Fi if misused, restriction on calls to 'over used' phone numbers).
+Lack of management practice information

+- Absence of a suitable ASB management plan. - Unaware of any information sharing agreement with the Met Police (that would allow the police to communicate to the public in the way described in the submitted Design Management and Operational Statement).